 Joan Clarke was a woman mathematician who helped break the Enigma code as part of Alan Turing’s team.
 The team worked in Bletchley Park as mathematicians, cryptographers, and future computer scientists.
-The world’s first computer is attributed to Alan Turing, however all of this was kept secret for a little more than 40 years after the war.
-None of these mathematicians received the credit they deserved after the war even though they were predicted to have shorten WWII by at least 2 years.
+The world’s first computer is attributed to Alan Turing, however, all of this was kept secret for a little more than 40 years after the war.
+None of these mathematicians received the credit they deserved after the war even though they were predicted to have shortened WWII by at least 2 years.
 Turing received most of the credit.
 Clarke, being a woman back in a time where women were just expected to cook and clean, was rarely ever mentioned for her contribution.
-She was an outsider in a time when women weren’t appreciated in the math and sciences, she saved millions of lives, and was never credited for her work.
+She was an outsider in a time when women weren’t appreciated in math and sciences, she saved millions of lives, and was never credited for her work.

 If she were to come back today, she’d be overqualified for this position of being a tech specialist knowing just how smart she was back then.
 Nonetheless, her passion for puzzles and the simple things in life such as knitting and chess would have made her love and enjoy this job as much as I do.
 For every day there is a new puzzle, a new challenge, just waiting for me at my desk.
-And Clarke would wake up with the motivation to tackle said challenge with as much enthusiasm as myself.
+And Clarke would wake up with the motivation to tackle said challenges with as much enthusiasm as myself.